53356673_S

 Communications hardware and maintenance costs a lot of money, and your company is probably spending a fortune for the upkeep.
 A softphone, however, doesn’t need all of that hardware that an ordinary phone system does.
 In fact, it can replace a desk phone entirely, so not only is there more space in a cubicle, it’s also saving money by eliminating the maintenance costs that a normal desk phone requires, as well as the potential of purchasing more phones later.
 Why?
 Because thanks to a softphone’s scalability, adding new extensions doesn’t require purchasing new phones, and it takes just minutes to do.

-Now that you know everything you need to know about softphone technology, it’s time to bring that technology to your business.
-At Vaspian, our softphone technology can keep you connected anywhere and at any time.
+our softphone technology can keep you connected anywhere and at any time.
 So if you’re interested in softphone technology, or if you still have more questions about how it works, feel free to give us a call at 1-855-827-7426 today!